MicrosoftDocs/learn/learn-pr/azure/incident-response-with-alerting-on-azure/includes/5-log-alerts.md

 Unlike a number of records search logs, metric measurement logs require additional criteria to be set, as follows:

-- **Aggregate function**: defines the calculation that will be made against the result data – for example, count or average.
+- **Aggregate function**: defines the calculation that will be made against the result data.
+For example, count or average.
 The result of the function is called AggregatedValue.
 - **Group field**: used in conjunction with the aggregated value and specifies a field by which the result will be grouped.
 For example, you could specify that you want the average [grouped] by computer.
 - **Interval**: the time interval by which data is aggregated.
 For example, if you specify 10 minutes, an alert record is created for each aggregated block of 10 minutes.
 - **Threshold**: defined by an aggregated value and the total number of breaches.